 Running your pool pump is one of the standard maintenance procedures you will be tasked with as a pool owner.

-It is important to learn the optimal times to run your pump and how long to keep it running.
+Learning the optimal times to run your pump and how long to keep it running is important.
 Ideally, you should run your pool pump throughout the day, all year round.
 But this is not very cost-effective as it will raise your electric bill considerably.
 So, there are better options that I’ll cover.

 - Calculating your pool’s turnover rate will help you determine how long to run your pool pump.

 - You should run your pool pump for however long it takes to complete at least two turnovers per day, typically at least eight hours a day.

 - A few factors can help you decide when to run your pool pump, like when your utility company’s peak hours are, how often you shock the pool, and how much use the pool is getting.